-The future of the NHS Birmingham and Solihull Clinical Commissioning Groups (CCGs)
+The future of the Birmingham and Solihull Clinical Commissioning Groups (CCGs): July to August 2017

 During July and August of 2017, NHS Birmingham CrossCity CCG, in partnership with NHS Birmingham South Central CCG and NHS Solihull CCG, ran a consultation on the future of the NHS Birmingham and Solihull Clinical Commissioning Groups.